 For the 2018/19 academic year, I returned to the Menzies Australia Institute to curate and present a second series of screenings, this time focusing on ‘imperial’ and ‘national’ productions in settler colonial spaces.
 Expanding beyond Australia, this series sought to compare and contrast a postwar British production and a product of the local industry across three national contexts: Australia, Canada, and Aotearoa New Zealand.

 In 2019/20, a third series of Menzies Screenings, focusing on re-centring Indigenous narratives within the settler history/s of ‘Australia’, was unfortunately cancelled due to the Covid-19 pandemic.
 For Spring 2021, however, the Menzies Screenings returned in an online form, with a trio of documentaries + filmmaker Q&As themed around the Institute’s current theme of ‘Bearing Witness’.
-That theme continues in the current 2021/22 Menzies Screening series.
+That theme continued in the final Menzies Screening series in 2021/22, which also took place online.
+The Menzies Screenings are currently on hiatus.